meilisearch/documentation/reference/features/configuration.md

 ## Usage

 All options should have a value specified.
-Adding the flag without a value will throw an error (same goes for environment variables).
+Adding a command-line flag or environment variable without a value will throw an error.

-Example:
+**Example**:
 `meilisearch --schedule-snapshot` throws an error.
 `meilisearch --schedule-snapshot=true` activates snapshots scheduling properly.